 The statutes authorizing the creation of JEDDs provide that JEDDS may levy an income tax at a rate up to but not exceeding the rate levied by the city participating in the creation of the JEDD.
 Each JEDD contract provides for, and each District has levied, an income tax at the rate of 2% on all earned income (wages and salaries of workers and net profit on businesses or professions) in the JEDD.
-Beginning April 1, 2005, the income tax rate increased to 2.25% in the Copley, Coventry, and Springfield JEDDs because of the contract provision providing for the rate to change so that it equals the City's municipal income tax rate.
+Beginning April 1, 2005, the income tax rate increased to 2.25% and beginning January 1, 2018 to 2.5% in the Copley, Coventry, and Springfield JEDDs because of the contract provision providing for the rate to change so that it equals the City's municipal income tax rate.
 The revenues generated from this increase are allocated one-third to the respective township and two-thirds to the City.
-Beginning January 1, 2006, the income tax rate increased to 2.25% in the Bath-Akron-Fairlawn JEDD.
-As the contract stipulates, the revenues generated from the tax increase are allocated one-third to Bath Township, one-third to the City of Fairlawn, and onethird to the City.
+Beginning January 1, 2006, the income tax rate increased to 2.25% and beginning January 1, 2018 to 2.5% in the Bath-Akron-Fairlawn JEDD.
+As the contract stipulates, the revenues generated from the tax increase are allocated one-third to Bath Township, one-third to the City of Fairlawn, and one-third to the City.